 Poland also makes some of the most prized varieties of mead (miód pitny), perhaps the oldest drink in history. fermented honey water.
-Polish meads tend to be sweet or very sweet, made with anything from 3 parts water to one part of honey (trójniak) to 2 parts of honey to one part of water (półtorak), and aged for a decade or more.
+Polish meads tend to be sweet or very sweet, made with anything from 3 parts water to one part of honey (trójniak) to 2 parts of honey to one part of water (półtorak), and aged for six years or more.

 Little bottles of 190-proof rectified spirit (spirytus rektyfikowany) can be found in the supermarket, but they’re not meant to be drunk!
 They’re used to make tinctures from fruits and herbs.
 It’s entertaining to snap a picture to get a reaction from the people back home though.